 We’ve seen many activity trends come and go in the fitness industry, but perhaps none quite as “dirty” as the current obsession with mud runs and obstacle races.
 While some events are milder than others, many could be described as an “ordeal” that also happens to be a workout.
 For example, you might find yourself slopping through mud, scaling impossibly high verticals and pushing yourself to the limit—physically and mentally.

-newsletter_teaser: We’ve seen many activity trends come and go in the fitness industry, but per- haps none quite as “dirty” as the current obsession with mud runs and obstacle races.
-While some events are milder than others, many could be described as an “ordeal” that also happens to be a workout.
-For example, you might find yourself slopping through mud, scaling impossibly high verticals and pushing yourself to the limit—physically and mentally.
+newsletter_teaser: We’ve seen lots of activity trends come and go, but perhaps none as “dirty” as the current obsession with mud races.
+Many events could be described as an “ordeal” that also happens to be a workout.
+Some competitors are woefully unprepared and get in over their heads.
+They need our help.